By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 An ingredient only has two main components - its name and quantity.
 We allow the user to use their own measurement up to their own

 preferences and do not force any fixed unit of measurement.
-Although similar, Cart
+Although similar, Cart and Ingredients differ in certain functions

 from a user’s point of view.
-For a user to immediately sort where they wish to sort the ingredient they are adding, Cart
+For a user to immediately sort where they wish to sort the ingredient they are adding, Cart and

 3.4.1.
 Implementation